Last Updated on April 24, 2021

 As it turns out, the honey sold at Aldi under its house brands of Berryhill and Simply Nature both bear the True Source seal.

 In looking at what sorts of honey options are available at Aldi these days, it turns out that for a small limited-inventory store, Aldi actually sells a variety of types of honey as Regular Buys.
-Some options are under Aldi’s Berryhill and Simply Nature private labels and one is under the name brand Aunt Sue’s.
-I’ve also seen marketing for raw honey under Aldi’s Specially Selected house brand name, but I couldn’t find that honey in my local stores recently, so it’s not covered in this review.
+Some options are under Aldi’s Berryhill, Simply Nature, and Specially Selected private labels and one is under the name brand Aunt Sue’s.

 The grocer also sells agave nectar, if you want to try a different kind of sweetener.
 At different times throughout the year, Aldi also rotates in specialty honey as an Aldi Find for a limited period, including a popular spreadable honey.